-Motorcyclists are often unfairly blamed for causing accidents often because people perceive motorcycles as moving faster than they actually are however, it is often another drivers negligent actions that actually led to the collision.
-Many drivers also fail to check for motorcycles, which can lead to a blind spot accident or inadvertently cutting them off.
+Motorcyclists are often unfairly blamed for causing accidents because people often think motorcycles are moving faster than they really are.
+However, it is often another drivers’ negligent actions that cause the collision.
+Many drivers fail to check for motorcycles, which can lead to a blind spot accident or inadvertently cutting off a motorcyclist.

 What Causes Motorcycle Crashes?